Updated September 6th, 2020

 Hemp is commonly characterized as a variety of Cannabaceae containing less than 0.3% THC by dry weight and grown with an emphasis placed upon stalk, stem, and seed development.
 Perhaps the most versatile crop in existence, hemp has historically been utilized as an industrial commodity for centuries and is commonly employed in the making of a myriad of products, such as paper, canvas, rope, building materials, and textiles.

 Hemp is additionally a common source of legally extracted cannabidiol (CBD).
-Accredited as one of the primary therapeutic compounds occurring naturally in the Cannabaceae family, CBD could potentially provide research-backed symptom relief with no intoxicating effect.
+Accredited as one of the primary therapeutic compounds occurring naturally in the Cannabaceae family, CBD could potentially provide research-backed manifestation relief with no intoxicating effect.

 The hemp plant was banned alongside cannabis with the signing of the U.S. Controlled Substances Act of 1970.
 Regarded as a schedule I controlled substance despite its non-intoxicating properties, hemp became heavily regulated by the newly established Drug Enforcement Administration (DEA).